prack/php-rack/README.md

 Things I'm would love guidance on/help with
 ===========================================

-* The <tt>Prack_Lint</tt> implementation and tests is very... pragmatic.
-The outcome is the same as Rack's, but the code isn't pretty.
-If any awesome PHP coders could take a look, I'd be eternally grateful.
-* What about string encoding in PHP vs. Ruby?
-I'm not sure how to handle this, so I'm ignoring it on account of the fact that PHP strings have no intrinsic encoding.
-I'm assuming they'll just function as binaries.
-* Obviously, PHP runs in the context of the Apache web server.
-Prack may not be useful as a bootstrapping utility (a la Rack), or it may be, but the code structure benefits of a Rack-like approach are enough for me to think this should be useful.
-* Bridging to/from Ruby middleware.
-Hybrid stacks... possible?
+* String encoding in Ruby is very different from PHP.
+I'm not sure about all the ramifications of this.
+* PHP runs in the context of the Apache web server.
+Ruby is much more general-purpose than PHP, so Prack doesn't yet have a way to start up a server.
+This will probably involve a custom SAPI, which I totally don't want to write.
+In the context of Apache PHP, we can get there 80% of the way with a compatibility layer: currently, ModPHP_Compat.

 Acknowledgments
 ===============

-Thanks to the Ruby Rack team for all their hard work on Rack, and thanks to the Python folks who dreamed up WSGI.
-And thanks to Matz for making such an amazing language.
+Thanks to the Ruby Rack team for all their hard work on Rack.